 Family and friends are welcome!
 On this trip, we want to make sure our jumpers are taken care of, but also their spouses, friends and any non-jumpers that want to come along.
 We will have limited space (8 -10 slots) for non-jumpers and we will have a daily sightseeing type itinerary for you that aligns with where the jumpers are headed.
 More to come as we line up excursions and adventures to keep everyone busy.

 In addition, to all the sightseeing, non-jumpers will have 1 tandem jump, with outside video, included in their package (if they want it) at any one of the locations throughout the event.
 If there is someplace in particular you want to jump out, we will work to make it happen.
-In this instance, your friends or partner that came with you can jump with you as well.
+In this instance, your friends or partner can jump with you as well.